 The new automotive generation is not only equipped with comfort, style, speed, power, functions automation (X-by-wire) and fuel efficiency (think green fuel) but also with increased safety.
 Research and innovation in sensors, cameras, radars and other value-added components is equipping the cars for increased safety of pedestrians.
 A number of vehicular accidents involve pedestrian casualties.
 With the augmentation of technology that can sense the presence of pedestrians in the path of the cars, earlier available only in high-priced cars like the Mercedes S-class, it is obvious that automation is coming to automobiles and in a big way.

-The global market for pedestrian detection systems in cars was worth USD XX million in 2014 and is expected to reach USD XX million by 2020, at a CAGR of XX%.
+The global pedestrian detection systems market in cars was worth USD XX million in 2015 and is expected to reach USD XX million by 2022, at a CAGR of XX%.
 The global market for sensors, critical to pedestrian detection by automobiles, is ever expanding.

 Pedestrian Detection Systems- Drivers